Mastering Poker Hand Ranking: A Comprehensive Guide to the Best Poker Hands and Poker Hand Rankings

 - Straight flush

-A high card is the very least you can have in the game of poker.
+In terms of Hand Rankings a high card is the very least you can have in the game of poker.
 If you have no pair, three of a kind, straight, flush, full house, etc., then the highest card in your hand is considered to be decisive.
-The hand above, in which the best card is a king and there is no other combination of poker hand, is known as “king-high”.
+The hand above, in which the best card is a king and there is no other combination of best poker hands, is known as “king-high”.

-Ace high beats king high.
+Ace high beats king high in Poker Hand Ranking.
 King high beats queen high, and so on.

 If the high cards in two players’ hands is the same, the second-highest card becomes decisive.
 If these cards are also the same, the third-highest card plays and so on.
 These cards are known as the kicker.